 The portrait reveals a smooth progress from the first stroke to the last.
 Portraits of a Ladywas later selected for the Documentary Film Festival at Bay Street Theatre, Sag Harbor in New York.
 It was also featured on “Sunday Morning” TV show with Charles Osgood.
 Her portrait of Justice Sandra Day O’Connor was exhibited in the Smithsonian National portrait Gallery, Washington, DC.

-People, in their vastness and diversity, have remained Barbara’s greatest motivation.
+People, in their vastness and diversity, have remained Barbara’s greatest inspiration.
 They are a fascinating subject for her language of paint and drawing.
 Her works narrow down the distance between art and life… as she skillfully combines what is perfect in nature with her incredibly unique idiosyncrasies about humanity and existence.
 Her works are products of close observation of her environment.
 And a blend of carefully selected elements that correlate with her self-interpretation of the real world.

 It’s quite interesting to observe the interplay between seen and imagined elements collapsing to give meaning to her works.
 Each work – whether painting, drawing or still life communicates profound meanings to the observer.
 They’re visibly expressive and expressionistic in style.
 They connect us directly to the world around us.
-The space, line, value, texture, shape and color all add distinct meaning to the finished work.
+The composition, space, line, value, texture, shape and color all add distinct meaning to the finished work.

 Barbara’s works project the reality of today’s world in its crudest form.
 She does this without any disregard for aesthetics, the fundamental element of any visual art.
 Barbara has a great concern for how objects are constructed and the logic and physics that hold them together as well as the content inside of them.
 These, according to her, are the elements that define the identity and individuality of any subject of art.
 Each stage of design is important to her.
 Following the process of design with keenness enables the artist to accurately track the transition between formal and inner space.